bertofurth/Seagate-Central-Utils/pEmacs/README-pEmacs.md

 If you want to workaround this issue then this project contains an optional patch that you can apply to pEmacs before building it.
-The trade-off is that if you use just the "ESC" key to exit from the search dialog, you'll have to subsequently press two more keys to keep working!
+The trade-off is that if you actually do use the "ESC" key to exit from the search dialog then you'll have to subsequently press one more key to keep working!

-I personally never use just the "ESC" key to exit from the Emacs search dialog.
+I personally never use the "ESC" key to exit from the Emacs search dialog.
 I typically use "Enter" or an arrow key to do so.
 I'm not sure what other people do.